 Does Cebria Work?

-I'm on the fence at this point.
-The research on Cebria's ingredients is interesting although I wish there was a few more human studies to better understand how well it might benefit people.
+The research on Cebria's ingredients is interesting although a few more studies would be nice to have.
 The good news is if it works – or doesn't – you should know in 30 days.

 Here is Cebria on Amazon if you want to see what others are saying.